MatheusSchaly/AirG-Matheus-Schaly/README.md

 Expected output:
 ```
 All tests were successfully completed.
-A file containing 10 rows has been created at questions/question_2/data/10_rows.csv.
+A file containing 10 rows of randomly generated data has been created at questions/question_2/data/10_rows.csv.
 ```

 Moreover, a file named **10_rows.csv** containing 10 rows of randomly generated data will be created in the directory [questions/question_2/data/](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/tree/main/questions/question_2/data).